MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/enterprise/address-space-calculator-for-azure-gateway-subnets.md

 ```

-## <a name="powershell-command-block"></a>PowerShell-opdracht blok
+## <a name="powershell-command-block"></a>PowerShell-opdrachtblok

-Vul de waarden in en voer het resultaat van de opdracht in een PowerShell-venster of in het PowerShell-venster (ISE) uit.
+Vul de waarden in en voer het resulterende opdrachtblok uit in een PowerShell-venster of in de Geïntegreerde Scriptomgeving (ISE) van PowerShell.

 ```powershell
 # Specify the values of w.x.y.z/n for your VNet address space and g, the prefix length of your gateway subnet: